vishakhpk/vishakhpk.github.io/index.md

 layout: home
 title: Vishakh Padmakumar
 ---
-I am a second year PhD Student at the [Center for Data Science](https://cds.nyu.edu/) at [New York University](https://www.nyu.edu/) where I am advised by [Prof. He He](https://hhexiy.github.io/).
+I am a ~~second~~ third year PhD Student at the [Center for Data Science](https://cds.nyu.edu/) at [New York University](https://www.nyu.edu/) where I am advised by [Prof. He He](https://hhexiy.github.io/).
 My research is broadly in the field of natural language processing and machine learning.
-I'm currently working on text generation for creative writing tasks and in interactive settings.
+I'm currently working on collaborative text generation for creative writing tasks and other interactive settings.
+I also help organize the [NYU NLP and Text-as-Data](https://cds.nyu.edu/text-data-speaker-series/) talk series.

 Prior to this, I completed my MS in Computer Science at NYU's [Courant Institute of Mathematical Sciences](https://cims.nyu.edu/) during which I was a Graduate Research Associate at the [Center for Social Media and Politics](https://csmapnyu.org/) working on political stance classification and multimodel content sharing in online disinformation campaigns.
 I also interned at [LAER.AI](http://laer.ai/) in New York City where I did some work on unstructured document retrieval and active learning.

 I did my undergrad at the [National Institute of Technology - Karnataka](https://www.nitk.ac.in/) where my thesis was advised by [Prof. Sowmya Kamath](https://infotech.nitk.ac.in/faculty/sowmya-kamath-s).

 Here's my [CV](./assets/img/cv.pdf) and [Google Scholar page](https://scholar.google.com/citations?user=OeBKZ8AAAAAJ&hl=en&oi=ao).
 Head over to my [personal blog](https://paddyspen.wordpress.com/) for more light hearted content.
 All the other relevant links are in the footer.
+You can contact me at <vishakh@nyu.edu>.

 ### Papers

 **Machine-in-the-Loop Rewriting for Creative Image Captioning** <br/>
 **Vishakh Padmakumar**, He He  <br/>
-*To appear at NAACL 2022* <br/>
+*NAACL 2022* <br/>
 *Previously presented at Novel Ideas in Learning-to-Learn through Interaction - Workshop @ EMNLP 2021*  <br/>
 \[[paper](https://arxiv.org/abs/2111.04193)\]  <br/>

 **Exploring the Role of Task Transferability in Large-Scale Multi-Task Learning** <br/>
 **Vishakh Padmakumar**, Leonard Lausen, Miguel Ballesteros, Sheng Zha, He He, George Karypis <br/>
-*To appear at NAACL 2022* <br/>
+*NAACL 2022* <br/>
 \[[paper](https://arxiv.org/abs/2204.11117)\]  <br/>

 **QuALITY: Question Answering with Long Input Texts, Yes!** <br/>
 Richard Yuanzhe Pang, Alicia Parrish, Nitish Joshi, Nikita Nangia, Jason Phang, Angelica Chen, **Vishakh Padmakumar**, Johnny Ma, Jana Thompson, He He and Sam Bowman <br/>
-*To appear at NAACL 2022*  <br/>
+*NAACL 2022*  <br/>
 \[[paper](https://arxiv.org/abs/2112.08608)\]  <br/>

 **BBQ: A Hand-Built Bias Benchmark for Question Answering** <br/>